ap439111/Capstone-DataScience-NanoDegree/README.md

         The data files are explained in details in the notebooks as well as in the project_capstone file.

-Step-by-step description of the entire process adopted in the project is explained in the file **project_capstone**.
+Step-by-step description of the entire process adopted in the project is explained in the file **project_capstone.pdf**.

 <a name="acknowledgement"></a>
 ## Acknowledgement